Welcome to your liquid syllabus!

-It’s been over 20 years since I first began my science career at NASA, spending the last 15 years as STEM faculty.
-With innovation and engagement my top priorities, I’ve been able to bring science out of the academy and into the hands of people across the world, ready to use evidence-based information to transform their lives through keynote talks and immersive workshops.
-I’ve done public talks on such stages as TEDx London, Inbound, and SXSW, and my work has been featured in legacy media outlets such as Time magazine, Forbes, Science, Entrepreneur, and National Geographic.
+It’s been over 20 years since I first began my science career at NASA, spending the last 14 years as STEM faculty.
+With innovation and engagement my top priorities, I’ve been able to bring science out of the academy and into the hands of people across the world ready to use evidence based information to transform their lives through keynote talks and immersive workshops.
+I’ve done public talks on such stages as TEDx London, Inbound, and SXSW and my work has been featured in legacy media outlets such as Time magazine, Forbes, Science, Entrepreneur, and National Geographic.

 I have personally taught nearly 20,000 adults both in person and online since 2007 and am the author of Write Present Create: Science Communication for Undergraduates.
-Some of my proudest accomplishments include being a first-generation college student that would go on to become a Salzburg Global Fellow and being able to graduate from Imperial College London to round out my three master's degrees (biology, psychology, science communications) before finishing my doctorate in psychology.
+Some of my proudest accomplishments include being a first generation college student that would go on to become a Salzburg Global Fellow, being able to graduate from Imperial College London to round out my three masters degrees (biology, psychology, science communications).

 My research focuses on the intersection of non-clinical fear mastery and innovation for personal/organizational growth.
 Currently, I am writing a book for Hachette that will be published globally in 2023 called The Courageous Mind.